Course Name: Keney Park Golf Course

-Most of the holes at Keney Park are teeming with character, but unfortunately the same can’t be said for the weak 18th.
+Most of the holes at Keney Park are teeming with character, but unfortunately the same cannot be said for the weak 18th.
 It’s always a little bit of a letdown when the closing hole is a par 3, but especially so at Keney because the other par threes are so strong.
 This 197 yard par 3 is semi-blind from the Tips to a giant, sloping green.
 Despite these swales, the moniker “Punch Bowl” is a bit of a misnomer as well.

-General Comments: Apparently there were no practice facilities at the old Keney Park, but you’d never know because they’re pretty strong now.
-A full grass driving range, chipping green, and putting green are found within walking distance to the 1st tee.
+General Comments: Apparently there were no practice facilities at the old Keney Park, but you’d never know because they’re strong now.
+A full grass driving range, chipping green, and putting green are found within walking distance of the 1st tee.
 I don’t know if this is always the case, but pace of play was solid (about 4 hours) when I played on a weekday morning.